Thrifty Germans look to escape the rat race early

 Enthusiasts are often middle class and lead simple lives with a focus on health - and nary a cigarette to be seen.

-For many, it's about freedom from "existential fear linked to money", like anxiety over losing a job or unhealthy levels of stress that can lead to burnout, says Gisela Enders, author of a book titled Financial Freedom.
+For many, it is about freedom from "existential fear linked to money", such as anxiety over losing a job or unhealthy levels of stress that can lead to burnout, said Gisela Enders, author of a book titled Financial Freedom.

 Few adherents have any interest in cars, large flats or designer clothes.

 "Do I really need all these things the consumer society wants to convince me at all costs I can't do without?"
-Ms Enders asks.
+Ms Enders asked.

 Asking such questions is often a prelude to taking action.

-"Frugalists live below their means for the long term, aiming to achieve financial independence and in the end realise a specific dream or wish," Mr Hattwig explains.
+"Frugalists live below their means for the long term, aiming to achieve financial independence and in the end realise a specific dream or wish," Mr Hattwig explained.

-Resources to help seekers along the path are plentiful, meaning budding ascetics don't have to be financial wizards to reach their goals, says Hattwig.
+Resources to help seekers along the path are plentiful, meaning that budding ascetics do not have to be financial wizards to reach their goals, said Mr Hattwig.

 A top blogger in the US scene is known as "Mister Money Mustache" for his keen sense for a good investment.